One-Song-A-Week, by A.P.T.

 I’m fortunate enough to have people in my life (my brother, David, and my friend Michele come to mind) who don’t mind telling me when I’m doing a song or making a beat that either sucks or could be made better.
 Heck, I think I let my brother hear 4 or 5 songs late last year that he said wasn’t showing off my true writing potential.
 After being mad at him for a couple of hours, I realized he was only saying that stuff because he saw potential in me to do really GREAT work, as opposed to just trying to get by with anything.

 Because I put my songs out on the net, I get many, MANY chances to get feedback about my songs.
-Some of it is sent directly to me via YouTube/MySpace/WordPress comments, and the majority of it has actually been pretty positive.
+Some of it is sent directly to me via YouTube/MySpace/Wordpress comments, and the majority of it has actually been pretty positive.
 However, I like to go to other sites that I’m not a member of and read what other people think about some of my stuff – it’s a great way to get an unbiased view of my work since I’m not the one directly asking for the feedback.

 Of course, most of the sites have posted my “Obama” video, so the majority of critiques have been about that song.
 The overall response is positive, but, like all art, there have been people who posted comments that weren’t exactly the nicest in the world.
 I don’t like to promote negativity, so those comments won’t be mentioned here; needless to say, though, I find it hilarious that a person NOT liking the song would actually take 2 minutes out of their day to express WHY they don’t like a song of mine.
 It’s like, regardless of if they liked it or not, they still spent time focusing a portion of their lives on ME – so, in the end, it still benefits me!